BobbyLeonard/Python-Real-Time-Monitor/README.md

 # Python-Real-Time-Monitor

-Collects CPU and RAM usage data, appends to a pandas dataframe and uses tkinter for a GUI to display a live matplotlib PNG graph of RAM and CPU % usage over time
+Collects CPU and RAM usage data, appends to a pandas dataframe and uses tkinter for a GUI to display a live matplotlib PNG graph of RAM and CPU % usage over time.
+Easily tweaked to measure different items.

 ![alt text](https://github.com/BobbyLeonard/Python-Utilisation-Monitor/blob/master/seaborn.jpg)